ossf/Project-Security-Metrics/README.md

 [Azure Functions Core Tools](https://www.npmjs.com/package/azure-functions-core-tools).

-From the `src/ingestion` directory, run `dotnet build` and then from the `src/ingestion/MetricAPI` directory, run `func start --csharp`.
+From the `src/ingestion` directory, run `dotnet build` and then from the `src/ingestion` directory, run `func start --csharp`.
 You should see `AddMetric: [POST] http://localhost:7071/api/AddMetric` after a few seconds.
 This will be the value of `METRIC_API_ENDPOINT`.

-Stop the function, and then modify the `src/ingestion/MetricAPI/local.settings.json` file, filling in the values from what you specified when you created the database.
+Stop the function, and then rename `src/ingestion/local.settings.json.template` to `local.settings.json`, and fill in the values from what you specified when you created the database.

 ```
    "DATABASE_CONNECTION_STRING": "Server=localhost;Database=<DATABASE>;Port=5432;User Id=<USERNAME>;Password=<PASSWORD>;Ssl Mode=Require;",